 The 6th Sense(s)

-There are two senses which are commonly accepted to be human’s 6th sense:
+There are five senses which are commonly accepted to be human’s 6th sense:

 - Extrasensory perception, ESP or Esper, also called sixth sense or second sight, includes claimed reception of information not gained through the recognized physical senses but sensed with the mind.

 - Nociception is the sensory nervous system’s process of encoding noxious stimuli.
 It deals with a series of events and processes required for an organism to receive a painful stimulus, convert it to a molecular signal, and recognize and characterize the signal in order to trigger an appropriate defense response.